athena-codes/athena-codes/README.md

 ### :woman_technologist: Get to Know Me:
 -  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> I'm a Full Stack Developer based in Boston, alumnni to App Academy.
-- 🎮 Just a girl with a passion for coding, gaming and being a kitty mother🐱!
+- 🎮 Just a girl with a passion for coding, gaming and being a kitty mother 🐱
 - :telescope: Meticulously designed and over saw delivery of over three sophisticated full stack web applications!
 - :seedling: Currently honing my expertise in cutting-edge domains such as Python Automation, API development, and cloud computing solutions.